-In limited circumstances, DMACC may allow pre-high school students to enroll in credit courses.
+In limited circumstances, DMACC may allow prehigh school students to enroll in credit courses.
 Completion of all the steps listed below is necessary before the College will make a decision about admitting and enrolling any person who is not at least a freshman in high school:

-- 1. Approval of the school counselor or principal. - 2.
-Approval of the parent or guardian. - COMPASS testing or submission of ACT scores.
+- 1. Submit a completed application for admission. - Approval of the school counselor or principal and approval of the parent or guardian on the DMACC High School Permission Form. - COMPASS testing or submission of ACT scores.
 Students not meeting minimum scores for placement in college-level courses will not be allowed to enroll.
 Course placement based on test scores will be mandatory. - 4.
-Any specific course or program prerequisite must be met. - 5.
-Students are limited to no more than two credit courses per semester. - 6.
-Students must meet with the appropriate instructor, program chair, or dean for an evaluation of readiness for each desired course.
-The students's parent may not be present at this meeting.
-A determination that a student is not ready, either educationally or emotionally, will prohibit enrollment in that course.
+Student must provide documentation that they have been identified as talented and gifted. - 5.
+Any specific course or program prerequisite must be met. - 6.
+Students are limited to no more than two credit courses per semester. - Students must meet with the appropriate instructor, program chair, or dean for an evaluation of readiness for each desired course.